Aging & Health A to Z

 Diuretics (water pills) and ACE inhibitors are the two most common medications for treating heart failure.

-These pills can increase urine production and help eliminate excess fluid from the body.
-That decreases fluid buildup and the amount of work the heart must do.
-Diuretics are usually prescribed as pills, but your doctor may use an intravenous dose to get the medicine into your bloodstream faster in cases of acute heart failure.
+These pills help eliminate excess fluid from the body and can increase urine production.
+They decrease fluid buildup and the amount of work the heart must do.
+Diuretics are usually prescribed as pills.
+However, in cases of acute heart failure, your healthcare provider may use an intravenous dose to get the medicine into your bloodstream faster.

 Angiotensin-converting enzyme (ACE) inhibitors

 ACE inhibitors are especially useful for people with systolic heart failure.
-Treatment with ACE inhibitors can improve your quality of life and reduce symptoms.
-They also help you be more physically active, which is always good for maintaining health and function.
+Treatment with ACE inhibitors can reduce symptoms and improve your quality of life.
+They also help you be more physically active, which is helpful for maintaining health and function.

-Potential side effects of diurectics and ACE inhibitors include very low blood pressure or changes in the blood’s chemical makeup.
-Your healthcare professional will check your blood pressure and kidney function regularly.
+Diuretics and ACE inhibitors have potential side effects.
+These include very low blood pressure or changes in the blood’s chemical makeup.
+Your healthcare provider will regularly check your blood pressure and kidney function.

-In older adults, ACE inhibitors may sometimes cause a loss of taste or a troubling cough.
-Be sure to let your healthcare professional know if you have these side effects.
+In older adults, ACE inhibitors may sometimes cause a troubling cough or a loss of taste.
+Be sure to let your healthcare provider know if you have these side effects.

 Other Medications for Heart Failure